 Gary is a consultant psychiatrist who specialises in addictions, treatment-resistant anxiety and depressive disorders.
 He is a founder of Cognacity, which provides resilience training workshops for St Luke’s.

-Stephen is Associate Vicar at St Mary Abbots in Kensington and has a background in law and banking.
+Stephen is Vicar of St Paul’s Walden in Hertfordshire and has a background in law and banking.
 As a practising mediator, he has mediated many church disputes, has trained clergy in conflict resolution, and is actively committed to clergy wellbeing.

 Hilary is a priest and a trained facilitator with a special interest in systems constellations.
 She is involved in a research project on supporting ministers to cope with tragedy and trauma in congregations.
 As our Reflective Practice Group Adviser, she is helping St Luke’s to develop its preventive approaches to clergy wellbeing.

 Jan is a psychotherapist and is St Luke's Reflective Practice Adviser.
 She welcomes the opportunities the role offers to support the care and wellbeing of the clergy, a focus of her practice for many years.
 She works with other trustees to establish and develop reflective practice groups in dioceses and theological training colleges.